 The required documents are:

 Also, request your current and past regulatory bodies to send RECA your licensing history.
 RECA deems licensing histories valid for 90 days from the issue date.
 As such, if approved for labour mobility, you must become licensed within 90 days from the date of your licensing history or your eligibility will expire.

-Professionals coming from a jurisdiction that is NOT British Columbia or Nova Scotia must complete the Consumer Relationships e-learning course on transaction brokerage and designated agency.
+Professionals must complete the Consumer Relationships e-learning course on transaction brokerage and designated agency, unless coming from British Columbia or Nova Scotia.
 The Consumer Relationships course fee is $300 and you must complete it and the exam within 120 days of RECA issuing a licence.
 RECA licensing staff will direct you on how to enroll.

 If RECA approves your Labour Mobility application, go to step 5: Certified Criminal Record Check.